srishtiim/profile/README.md

 <h2>School Life</h2>
 <p><font size="5">My school's name is Amity International School. <a href="https://ais.amity.edu/gurugram46/">School link</a>
- <br>I have been here since 2010 although i was in Amity Noida first
+ <br>I joined it in 2010 and previously I was in Amity International, Noida.
 <br>Some of the hobbies I developed are-
  <li>Drawing-Some of the <a href="https://srishtiim.github.io/profile/1.htm">drawings</a> I have made are related to the theme of Kolkata<br>
 </li>